 Most project teams will arrange at least one visit to the Quarry/Mine at Portland, Dorset.

 The 'Block Stock Report' will provide the current information about the typical and maximum sizes of each of the stones.

 As all stones are cut from the solid raw blocks, anything cut away, such as notched quoins of 'U' shaped stones, is waste and therefore additional cost.

 The design of the façade will affect the weathering rates of the stonework.

 In order to derive the benefit from a ‘designed’ thickness of the stone, it is vital that the designer makes an early selection of the stone and then designs the cladding to suit the selected stone

 For Portland Stone cladding systems, U-values may be determined by a simple thermal resistance calculation.
 Please see Cladding Annex 2

-The manufacturing tolerance on the thickness and face dimensions of stones is set out in BS 8298 Part 2 section 7 and conforms to the European Standard BSEN 1469.
+The manufacturing tolerance on the thickness and face dimensions of stones is set out in BS 8298 Part 2 section 7 and Part 4 section 6 and conforms to the European Standard BSEN 1469.

 UKCA Certificates and Declarations of Performance

-The figures from the Technical Data Sheets have been used to CE mark Albion Stone's products.
+The figures from the Technical Data Sheets have been used to UKCA mark (CE mark for EU exports) Albion Stone's products.

 If it is decided that a testing regime is appropriate, a Sampling Plan needs to be prepared and the acceptance criteria should be established based on the actual physical requirements of the stone and a valid factor of safety.